benmarwick/faculty.washington.edu-bmarwick/content/home/publications.md

 <p>Marwick, B. 2002a.
 Milly's Cave: Evidence for human occupation of the Inland Pilbara during the Last Glacial Maximum. <em>Tempus</em> 7: 21-33. [<a href="http://dspace.anu.edu.au/handle/1885/42085">PDF at dspace.anu.edu.au</a>]</p>

 <p>Marwick, B. 2002b.
-Evidence of prehistoric occupation of the Abrolhos Islands, Western Australia. <em>Records of the Western Australian Museum</em> 20(4): 461-464.</p>
+Evidence of prehistoric occupation of the Abrolhos Islands, Western Australia. <em>Records of the Western Australian Museum</em> 20(4): 461-464.  [<a href="http://museum.wa.gov.au/research/records-supplements/records/eocene-fossiliferous-chert-artefact-beacon-island-first-evidenc">PDF at http://museum.wa.gov.au/</a>]</p>